SuperJokerayo/llm_with_cpp/README.md

 ./bin/run
 ```

-5. The config parameters are written in `config.ini`, and contum config is supported.
+5. The config parameters are written in `config.ini`, and custom config is supported.

 6. You can also run the shell script if dependencies are installed manually.